Pest Control Brisbane Treatments and Services

 - Spray externally.

-All of the above procedures should be carried out by every pest control company that is engaged by a customer to do a pest control treatment at their home.
+All of the above procedures should be carried out by every pest management company that is engaged by a customer to do a pest treatment at their home.

 So we first start by applying a chosen liquid insecticide to areas of concern or that we feel will or may harbour pests.